 Filing Taxes When Separated but married in Canada

 Since you have the option to prepare the tax returns in an uncoupled method, you and your partner can choose the options to receive a tax return in such a way.
-You do not need to change your marital status as you are still married legally.
+You do not need to change your marital status, as you are still legally married.
 This is known as Married Filing Separately.

 How Can a Lawyer Help With Legal Advice